ray-project/ray/doc/source/rllib/rllib-callback.rst

 Callback lambdas vs stateful RLlibCallback
 ------------------------------------------
-There are two ways to define custom code to be executed at the various callback events.
+There are two ways to define custom code and have it executed during the various callback events.

 Callback lambdas
 ~~~~~~~~~~~~~~~~
-If your injected code is rather simple and doesn't require state or storing temporary
+If your injected code is rather simple and doesn't need to store temporary information
-information to be reused in succeeding calls triggered by the same event, you can use a lambda
+for reuse in succeeding event calls, you can use a lambda
 and pass it to the :py:meth:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.callbacks`
 method as previously shown.